brevzin/cpp_proposals/2996_reflection/reflection.md

   - constructs called _splicers_ to produce grammatical elements from reflections (e.g., `[: $refl$ :]`).

 (Note that this aims at something a little broader than pure "reflection".
- We not only want to observe the structure of the program: We also want to ease generating code that depends on those observation.
+ We not only want to observe the structure of the program: We also want to ease generating code that depends on those observations.
  That combination is sometimes referred to as "reflective metaprogramming", but within WG21 discussion the term "reflection" has often been used informally to refer to the same general idea.)

 This proposal is not intended to be the end-game as far as reflection and compile-time